uni-medical/GMAI-MMBench/README.md

 ```
 The evaluation results will be printed as logs, besides. **Result Files** will also be generated in the directory `$YOUR_WORKING_DIRECTORY/{model_name}`.
 Files ending with `.csv` contain the evaluated metrics.

-## Implement your own model for benchmarking.
+## 🏠Implement your own model for benchmarking
 Please follow the instructions on [developer guide](https://github.com/open-compass/VLMEvalKit/blob/main/docs/en/advanced_guides/Development.md) to implement your model for **GMAI-MMBench**.

 ## To render an image into visualization.